Marriage, marathons as 'The Force Awakens' for U.S. fans

 Online ticket seller Fandango said on Thursday that the new movie, which has received glowing reviews, has already broken its record for the most tickets sold for any film's entire theatrical run.

-But movie studio Walt Disney Co says millions of tickets are still available this weekend as theaters add capacity to meet demand.
+But movie studio Walt Disney Co (DIS.N) says millions of tickets are still available this weekend as theatres add capacity to meet demand.

-At the first set of screenings on Thursday at Universal City, near Hollywood, fans were dressed in characters ranging from Jedi soldiers to Stormtroopers.

-Carol Vasquez, 24, from South Gate, California, who came in costume, said he was excited to see the return of Luke Skywalker and Han Solo.

 In San Antonio, Texas, several dozen fans stood in line at dawn on Thursday to watch a 16-hour marathon of the first six movies in the "Star Wars" franchise to set the mood for seeing "The Force Awakens" later in the day.

+"I think I was like, 2, when I first saw 'A New Hope,' which is Episode Four, and I just fell in love with the movies," said Matt Kelly, who recalls his father playing the early "Star Wars" films for him on videocassette back in the 1990s.

+Matt Shavers, who was among the San Antonio fans, compared "Star Wars" to going to church.

-"Part of it is like the mythology of it, the religious aspect of it," fan Matt Shavers said.
+"Part of it is like the mythology of it, the religious aspect of it.
 The storytelling is so amazing.
 It's gorgeous.
 It's the greatest saga ever written," he said.

 Although "The Force Awakens" has several strong female characters and marketing for the movie has been directed at women more than ever, some 68 percent of those buying tickets in advance are male and the majority are people over the age of 30, according to data from Movietickets.com.